rkuma183/wilsonmar.github.io/_posts/2016-11-22-selenium-neoload.md

    The current implementation is not complete:

    * Do not Click "Provide Feedback" at the bottom of the screen.
 A 404 page appears.
    * "Get Alerts" is not clicked within scripts because the response is "This module is not available".
    * There are no "Official & mainstream news" to view.

-   * How to reset the data is unknown.
+   * TODO: How to reset the data is unknown.
    * Reduce the width of the browser and note that the app is NOT "responsive" to different widths.
+   <br /><br />

    #### NewAccount